microsoft/fhir-proxy/docs/SOF_Scopes.md

 1. **Create a registered application service principle in Azure AD for the Smart on FHIR application**

-For more information on the designed interaction between the Smart on FHIR app, the service principle and the authentication on the FHIR proxy check out this [Application Model walk through](https://docs.microsoft.com/en-us/azure/active-directory/develop/application-model)
+For more information on the designed interaction between the Smart on FHIR app, the service principal and the authentication on the FHIR proxy check out this [Application Model walk through](https://docs.microsoft.com/en-us/azure/active-directory/develop/application-model)

 ![](images/smart_on_fhir_2.png)